chronos-tachyon/roxy/configuration.md

 Section `"global"` groups together miscellaneous configuration items that don't fit in any other category.

-It contains the following fields and sub-sections:
+It contains the following fields and subsections:
 * [`"mimeFile"`](#field-globalmimefile)
 * [`"acmeDirectoryURL"`](#field-globalacmedirectoryurl)
 * [`"acmeRegistrationEmail"`](#field-globalacmeregistrationemail)